Access Control (Authorization)

 $acl->isAllowed($user, $article, 'edit');

-A role may inherit form one or more other roles.
-But what happens, if one ancestor has certain action allowed and the other one has it denied?
-Then the role weight comes into play – the last role in the array of roles to inherit has the greatest weight, first one the lowest:
+A role can inherit from one role or multiple roles.
+But what happens if one ancestor has the action denied and the other allowed?
+What will the descendant's rights be?
+This is determined by the weight of the role – the last role listed in the list of ancestors has the highest weight, the first one the lowest.
+This is more illustrative from the example:

 $acl = new Nette\Security\Permission;